 How Ceviche Works

 Ceviche chefs in Peru experiment with the process of denaturation to get the perfect dish.
-Denaturation is a chemical reaction between the acid in the lime juice and the fresh fish meat.
+Denaturation is a chemical reaction between the acid in the citrus juice and the fresh fish meat.
 The acid changes the composition of the meat.
 Instead of a soft, pliable flesh, the fish turns firm and opaque, and it looks just like it has been cooked.

 Centuries ago, the Moche people put fish in a bath of salt for many hours.
 Up until the 1970s, fish was normally placed in a bath of lime juice for a long time before it was served to a hungry guest.
-Chefs and cooks in Peru decided to shorten the marination time.
-They found that small chunks of fish, bathed in lime juice for just a few minutes, made the outside of the fish firm while the inside remained soft and tender.
+Chefs in Peru decided to shorten the marination time.
+They found that small chunks of fish, bathed in fresh lime juice for just a few minutes, made the outside of the fish firm while the inside remained soft and tender.

 What Kind Of Fish For Ceviche?